Communion of Evangelical Episcopal Churches: History

 In 1997 the Rev. Duraisingh James, a priest and church planter with the Church of South India for 17 years at that time and long-time head of Christian Education for the Church Union of South India, traveled to meet with the USA founding House of Bishops and indicated his desire to affiliate with the CEEC, together with the 30 churches under his oversight.
 Shortly thereafter, Fr.
-Duraisingh was consecrated as Missionary Bishop for India, and later as Archbishop for the CEEC Province of India.
+Duraisingh was consecrated as missionary bishop for India, and later as archbishop for the CEEC Province of India.
 Since 1999, two new bishops have been consecrated/received into the Province of India with three dioceses numbering over 75 congregations, along with a seminary founded by Archbishop James.

 In 2005, the CEEC USA province joined with the International Communion of Christian Churches to form the Communion of Convergence Churches, USA.
 In 2006 this relationship was strengthened as the international CEEC organization entered into "co-communion" with the CCCUSA, now known as Christian Communion International.
 By March 2012, Christian Communion International merged into the CEEC USA's province.

+Up to 2014, the CEEC held ecumenical dialogue with Pope Francis and the Catholic Church, until Bishop Tony Palmer's death.

-In 2019, over 98% of the original communion voted to continue operating under the canons that had been ratified in 2016.
+In 2019, a portion of the CEEC voted to continue operating under the canons that had been ratified in 2016.
 The Communion of Evangelical Episcopal Churches adopted Instruments of Unity between bishops and affirms that "that each jurisdiction that has a seat in the IHOB is a separate, corporate, and legal entity and maintains their own canons, which cannot be imposed on others."
 The Continuing Evangelical Episcopal Communion uses the same acronym and naming conventions, with the Continuing Communion's Province of Reconciliation sharing a similar name as the Diocese of the Restoration.
+Bishop Emilio Alvarez was also either separated with the CEEC by deposition or resignation, and helped organize the Union of Charismatic Orthodox Churches throughout 2019.

+In 2023, a new diocese was established in Florida, the Diocese of Redemption.

+Statistics

+As of 2023, the CEEC was organized into six autocephalous provinces, and seven dioceses in the U.S. Through its U.S. dioceses parish and ministry directories, as of 2023, it has 30 churches.
+Altogether, the CEEC claimed an estimated 157+ churches including its Order of St. Leonard in the United Kingdom; the Charismatic Churches of India; and Province of Canada.
+A year later, it only maintained five provinces.